8 ways to un-invite junk from your home

 5. Aim to inspire rather than impress

 No matter how much you acquire, there’s always more to be had.
 What’s more inspiring than a house full of clutter is embracing the “less is more” philosophy.
 It’s better to have fewer possessions that you love and use than a house full of stuff that’s just taking up valuable space.
-This concept works especially well for your wardrobe: A few key, high-quality pieces will serve you much better than a closet stuffed with poorly made, trendy clothes.
-When prioritizing this way, you’ll get much more use and enjoyment out of your items, so when it’s time to let them go, it feels understandable and earned!
+This concept works especially well for clothing.
+Build a capsule wardrobe.
+A few key, high-quality pieces will serve you much better than a closet stuffed with poorly made, fast fashion pieces.
+When prioritizing this way, you’ll get much more use and enjoyment out of your items, so when it’s eventually time to let them go, it feels easier to say goodbye!

 6. Organize and update cluttered spaces